 Lack of expertise

-Some vendors are adept in a specific industry, such as automotive, but unproven in others, like medical and agriculture.
+Some vendors are adept in a specific industry, such as automotive or autonomous vehicles, but unproven in others, like healthcare and agriculture.
 If you choose to go ahead, despite knowing the mismatch, you’re risking your project.

 In-House vs. Outsourced: Pros & Cons